-George Mukiibi, a worship leader at Watoto Church says as the best man to a friend one day, they surprised everyone with their special entrance.
+George Mukiibi, a worship leader at Watoto Church shares how as the best man to a friend, they surprised everyone with their special entrance.

-“With all lights on us, the groom matched in holding a microphone as he sang to one of his favourite praise songs while I and the groomsmen played the role of his back up singers,” he reveals.
-“It made the congregation lively and they even joined in singing the song.”
+“With all lights on us, the groom matched in holding a microphone as his sung to one of his favorite praise songs while I and the groomsmen were his back singers,” he reveals.
+“It made the congregation lively who equally joined in singing the song.”

-Christine Nankya Ochen, an events manager with Elegant Events says at a wedding she attended, each partner selected a love song to be sung by a band as they matched to the altar.
+Christine Nankya Ochen, an events manager with Elegant Events shares of a beach wedding where each partner selected a love song to be sung by a band as they matched to the altar.